Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 fpga_region
 -----------

-A new instance of fpga_region is created like a *child* region for every interface exposed by currently loaded xclbin or xsabin in the *parent* fpga_region.
+For every interface exposed by currently loaded xclbin/xsabin in the *parent* fpga_region a new instance of fpga_region is created like a *child* region.
 The device tree of the *parent* fpga_region defines the resources for a new instance of fpga_bridge which isolates the parent from child fpga_region.
 This new instance of fpga_bridge will be used when a xclbin image is loaded on the child fpga_region.
 After the xclbin image is downloaded to the fpga_region, a partition instance is created for the fpga_region using the device tree obtained as part of xclbin.
-This device tree defines any child interfaces then it can trigger the creation of fpga_bridge and fpga_region for the next region in the chain.
+If this device tree defines any child interfaces then it can trigger the creation of fpga_bridge and fpga_region for the next region in the chain.